frougon/pythondialog/README.rst

 This version is a backport of pythondialog to Python 2.
-Unless you *really* have to use Python 2, you should go to the `pythondialog home page`_ and download the reference implementation which, at the time of this writing (May 2016) and for the forseeable future, is targeted at Python 3.
+Unless you *really* have to use Python 2, you should go to the `pythondialog home page`_ and download the reference implementation which, at the time of this writing (December 2019) and for the foreseeable future, is targeted at Python 3.

 .. _pythondialog home page: http://pythondialog.sourceforge.net/

 This version is only here to help users who are somehow forced to still use Python 2, even though Python 3.0 was released on December 3, 2008.
-It may be the last update for Python 2.
-In addition, the reference implementation is less likely to have bugs.
+Python 2 has `reached its end of life
+<https://www.python.org/doc/sunset-python-2/>`_, and so does this
+backport. **This backport is now unsupported.
+Don't expect any further updates.**

-Before using this backport, be sure to read the `Backport-specific notes`_ below.
+If, despite all of these warnings, you still want to use it, be sure to read the `Backport-specific notes`_ below.

 Overview